SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 # Vendor Requirements for Device Certification

+This document provides guidance on which requirements a connector / agent needs to fulfill to be successfully certifyable using the Cumulocity IoT certification tool.
-The device certification process requires the device to follow integration best practices.
+The device certification process requires all connectors / agents that run on devices to follow standards and integration best practices.
 This means that more fields are mandatory for a certified device compared to platform minium requirements.
-In the following section, [Device Registration](#device-registration), the explains the registration processes for connectors using either the MQTT API and REST API.
-The device certification process requires the device to follow integration best practices.
-This means that more fields are mandatory for a certified device compared to platform minium requirements.
+The following section, [Device Registration](#device-registration), covers the registration processes for connectors / agents using either the MQTT API and REST API.
 The mandatory capabilities are described in section [Foundation Capabilities](#foundation-capabilities-for-vendor-device-certification-mandatory).
-All more advanced capabilities are part of the section [Extended Capabilities](#extended-capabilities-for-vendor-device-certification-optional).
+All advanced capabilities are part of the section [Extended Capabilities](#extended-capabilities-for-vendor-device-certification-optional).

 # Device Registration

-**Status: Reviewed and Ready**
 The chapter [Device Behavior](#device-behavior) describes how a connector / agent that runs on a device registers to Cumulocity IoT.
 It must send a mandatory minimum of information to be certifiable covered in the section [Foundation Capabilities](#foundation-capabilities-for-vendor-device-certification-mandatory).